Will Storm’s ‘Big Three’ return in 2022? Here’s a look at the most pressing offseason roster questions for Seattle.

 Storm tenure: 5th season

-Stats: 20.3 ppg., 9.5 rpg., 2.7 apg., 1.7, bpg., 1.2 spg., 33.3 mpg.
+Stats: 20.3 ppg, 9.5 rpg, 2.7 apg, 1.7, bpg, 1.2 spg, 33.3 mpg

 Note: Stewart averaged more points, rebounds and blocks this year than last season and appeared poised to lead the Storm to a deep playoff run before suffering a season-ending left foot injury and missing the final three games, including a postseason loss in the second round.
 Stewart, 2021 WNBA MVP Jonquel Jones and 2020 WNBA MVP A’ja Wilson are the biggest stars who are impending free agents.
-Stewart has expressed a desire to return to Seattle and now the Storm will have to surround her with affordable, complimentary players.
+Stewart has expressed a desire to return to Seattle and now the Storm will have to surround her with affordable, complementary players.

-Offseason plans: Stewart plans to recover from a left foot injury before taking her family (wife Marta Xaragay Casademont and baby daughter Ruby) to Russia to play for UMMC Ekateringburg.
+Offseason plans: Stewart plans to recover from a left foot injury before taking her family (wife Marta Xaragay Casademont and baby daughter, Ruby) to Russia to play for UMMC Ekateringburg.

 The opinions expressed in reader comments are those of the author only and do not reflect the opinions of The Seattle Times.

-Note: Editor’s note: During a three-part series, we’re examining the Storm.
-On Tuesday, we took a look at what went wrong.
-On Wednesday, we looked at what went right.
-And today, we explore what’s ahead for Seattle.